ukwa/monitrix/README.md

 * MongoDB provides a Web admin dashboard  at [http://localhost:28017](http://localhost:28017).
 Make sure you start MongoDB with the ``--rest`` option (when in dev mode) to enable full dashboard functionality.
 * Use ``mongo <dbname> --eval "db.dropDatabase()"`` to drop a DB

+## Loading Test Data into MongoDB

+monitrix doesn't load data into MongoDB yet.
+You can load data manually with the the following Java application class, located in the /test folder:

+    uk.bl.monitrix.util.LogProcessor

+Edit the path to the Heritrix log you want to load, and start the application (preferably) from your IDE.